hnjm/oruxpalsserver/README.md

 This is the OruxPalsServer specially written for OruxMaps Android Application.
-The server allow to watch any users geo positions as vessels on the map by AIS.
-Users can upload their positions to the server by GPSGate or MapMyTracks protocols.
+The server allow to watch any users geo positions as vessels on the map by AIS or APRS.
+Users can upload their positions to the server by GPSGate (HTTP GET & TCP FRS), MapMyTracks or APRS protocols.